Observability of Forming Planets and their Circumplanetary Disks III. -- Polarized Scattered Light: Discussion

 {As of today, the paucity of planets detected in circumstellar disks does not allow to test these predictions.
 Nonetheless, the ideal threshold of $5\,M_{\rm jup}$ over which the scattered light from a CPD becomes detectable is close to the common mass upper limit determined in a number of objects \citep{Claudi19,Maire17,Mesa19,Mesa19b} indicating that this approach could in principle be used in parallel to the typical differential techniques to detect the planetary thermal light.}

-{The results presented here are greatly affected by the temperature calculation.
+{The results presented here are somewhat affected by the temperature calculation as well.
 We used the hydrodynamic simulation calculated temperatures (via flux limited diffusion approximation), where assumed perfect thermal equilibrium between the micron sized dust and the gas (Fig. \ref{fig:temp} top-left panel).
 The more traditional method to calculate the dust temperature is thermal Monte Carlo computation, that can be done with RADMC-3D's \url{mctherm} command (Fig. \ref{fig:temp} top-right panel; calculated with $10^6$ photon packages).
 However, latter method does not include the accretional heating due to adiabatic compression, shock-heating due to accretion shock fronts, and viscous heating, all which heats up the planet vicinity.
 Hence, the circumplanetary region does not show up on the mctherm temperature maps (Fig. \ref{fig:temp} top-right panel), which also means that this region would not be very visible on mock observations.
 The difference of the two temperature calculation are shown on Fig. \ref{fig:temp} bottom panels.
 Everywhere else in the simulation box (i.e. in the circumstellar disk) the temperature difference between the two method is always smaller than 10-20K, the only region where the difference is at minimum 50 K (but ranges up to 1600 K difference) is the accreting planet vicinity.
-This test shows that for creating mock observations, the way the temperature is calculated is very important for the outcome.}
+This test shows that for creating mock observations, the way the temperature is calculated is very important for the outcome.
+The shock surface of the CPD contributes to the scattering (see Fig. \ref{fig:scat12_incl0}) top row}, therefore whether this area is part of the temperature calculation (such as by using the hydrodynamic simulation temperatures) or not (with \url{mctherm}) will affect the outcome of the scattered light mock observations.

 {In the 5 and 10 Jupiter-mass planet cases the circumplanetary region pops up, and some spurious photons can be seen to originate from this region (Fig. \ref{fig:scat12_incl0}).
 Closer inspection showed that the accretion shock front created on the surface of the circumplanetary disk (Fig. \ref{fig:shock}) due to the incoming mass influx from the circumstellar disk (via the meridional circulation; \citealt{Szulagyi14}) is the origin of the noisiness on the mock images on Fig. \ref{fig:scat12_incl0}.
 This shock front is strong and hot ($>1000$\,K) enough only in the 5 and 10 Jupiter-mass cases, not for the smaller planets.
 This is due to the the fact that the incoming accretion flow velocity scales with the planetary mass (nearly free-fall velocity).
 The higher velocity of the influx creates stronger and hotter shock fronts on the circumplanetary disk surface, with increasing planetary mass \citep{Szulagyi17gap}.
 This shock-front is helping the observability of the circumplanetary disk, hence it is also important to self-consistently include it when creating mock observations on circumplanetary disks.}